SolaceProducts/terraform-solacebrokerappliance-queue-endpoint/examples/queue-with-topic-subscriptions/README.md

 # Queue with Topic Subscriptions Example

-Configuration in this directory creates a [queue with topic subscriptions](https://docs.solace.com/API/API-Developer-Guide/Adding-Topic-Subscriptio.htm) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.
+Configuration in this directory creates a [queue with topic subscriptions](https://docs.solace.com/API/API-Developer-Guide/Adding-Topic-Subscriptio.htm) on the PubSub+ appliance leveraging the Queues & Endpoints Terraform module.

 ## Module Configuration in the Example